 With regards to Hector's and Maui dolphin, given the very low median estimates of annual fatalities in the trawl sector, it is unlikely that the trawl fishery will hinder recovery of either species.
 However, given the preliminary estimates of risk for common dolphins, including the possibility that the risk ratio from commercial fishing may be up to twice their sustainability threshold, and the inshore trawl fishery is considered an important contributor to risk for this species.
 The installation of on-board camera monitoring for some sectors of the fleet (phased in from 1 October 2018) will likely assist in better estimating the extent of interactions between marine mammals and inshore trawl vessels.

-The final results from the New Zealand Marine Mammal Risk Assessment are expected in 2017.
+The results from the New Zealand Marine Mammal Risk Assessment can be found here.

 Component 3 of the risk assessment looks at the risks around the management systems of a fishery.

 The Fisheries Act 1996 and subsequent amendments provide a binding legislative and legal framework for delivering the objectives of Components 1 and 2.
 Sections 10, 11, and 12 of the Fisheries Act establish the requirements for the decision-making process, and Section 10 further requires the use of best available information for all decisions.
 The Fisheries Act requirement for best available information leads to scientific evaluation in advance of decisions.
 The Fisheries Act further requires consultation with such persons or organisations as the Minister considers are representative of those classes of persons having an interest in the stock or the effects of fishing on the aquatic environment in the area concerned including Maori, environmental, commercial, and recreational interests.